Scammers target Advance, other Adams papers

-Area residents should beware of callers trying to sell deeply discounted subscriptions to The Daily Advance and other Adams Publishing Group-ENC publications in the region.
+Area residents should beware of callers trying to sell deeply discounted subscriptions to The Daily Advance and other Adams Publishing Group-ENC publications, which could include the Bertie Ledger-Advance, in the region.

 Scammers claiming to be with Sun Publishing have called residents in the area trying to obtain financial information by offering the discounted rates.